 It is necessary to immediately clarify that TikTok and other social networks do not disclose their algorithms.
 Algorithms are also periodically changed to improve work with the interests of the audience.
 This greatly complicates the activities of TikTokers who want to be featured in recommendations.
-But many now are tracking and identifying algorithms with maximum accuracy, because understanding the system will help to gain more views and subscribers.
+But many now are tracking and identifying algorithms with maximum accuracy because understanding the system will help to gain more views and subscribers.
 Below are a few common assumptions that all influencers use.

 TikTok Algorithm updates quickly

-TikTok updates its algorithm to provide better experience to its users.
-The system is set up to identify and restructure for the last time on the site, they quickly notice that trends are changing quickly and you need to keep up with them.
+TikTok updates its algorithm to provide a better experience to its users.
+The system is set up to identify and restructure for the last time on the site, they quickly notice that trends are changing quickly, and you need to keep up with them.
 In the same way, trends affect the algorithms that determine the popularity potential of a published video.
 If the video was shot according to a trend that was popular a month ago, it will most likely not be able to get to the top.

 How does TikTok decide what to show you